mattia8961/ps_imageslider/README.md

 ## About

-Adds an image slider to your PrestaShop homepage.
+Add sliding images to your homepage to welcome your visitors in a visual and friendly way.

 ## Multistore compatibility